Whether you’re looking for a light lunch, summer side dish, or delicious dessert, here are my favorite Southern summer recipe ideas.

 There’s an easy summer Southern food recipe for everyone below, whether you’re searching for sensational summer side dishes, a refreshing and light lunch, or a delicious Southern dessert.

-This is one of those nearly forgotten recipes from days of old.
-Scraps of biscuit dough were spread with butter, sugar, and a bit of cinnamon (sometimes), then rolled up and cut cinnamon roll style and cooked in a sweet milk sauce.
+This is one of those nearly forgotten Southern recipes from days of old.
+Scraps of flaky biscuit dough were spread with butter, sugar, and a bit of cinnamon (sometimes), then rolled up and cut cinnamon roll-style and cooked in a sweet milk sauce.
 My grandmother used to make these for me and they are unlike anything I have ever had before.
-Think cinnamon roll but without so much cinnamon and an amazing sweet, creamy sauce.
+Think cinnamon roll but without so much cinnamon and an amazingly sweet, creamy sauce.

-Peach pie is a wonderful thing, but when you make a real old fashioned fried peach pie – using dried peaches that have been “cooked up” with sugar and butter, most folks aren’t prepared for the huge difference in flavor it has.
+Peach pie is a wonderful thing.
+But when you make a real old-fashioned fried peach pie, using dried peaches that have been “cooked up” with sugar and butter, most folks aren’t prepared for the huge difference in flavor it has.
 Take peaches and magnify their taste times ten and that is about what these are.
-My great grandmother, Lela, used to make them for us.
+My great-grandmother, Lela, used to make them for us.
 She always hummed a quiet tune when she cooked.
 I swear I can hear her soft voice whenever I stand over a frying pan of these pies.